npalanca/PupilTimeCourse/README.md

 14- The script will plot the complete time course for all the three normalized variables, the second set described in step 12.

+This project was financed via a FONDECYT postdoctoral grant, grant number 3180149